 If a person does not have a will, they are referred to as “intestate.”
-When they die, there is no one with immediate legal authority designated to manage and settle their affairs.
-The decedent’s money, stocks, any real estate and personal belongings become a part of their estate.
-In cases like these, the court appoints an “administrator” or “personal representative” to make decisions about the deceased’s estate.
+When they die, no one has immediate legal authority designated to manage and settle their affairs.
+The decedent’s money, stocks, real estate, and personal belongings become a part of their estate.
+In cases like these, the court appoints an “administrator” or “personal representative” to decide the deceased’s estate.

 The “administrator” has the same duties as an “executor,” a specific person or persons, or a company, such as a bank, named ahead of time, usually in a will, to handle an estate after death.

-Either the “administrator” or the “executor” may choose to hire an estate or probate attorney to assist them with their duties and help meet any challenges that are forthcoming.
+The “administrator” or the “executor” may choose to hire an estate or probate attorney to assist them with their duties and help meet any forthcoming challenges.
 Slater & Zurz LLP, a local law firm, has experienced probate attorneys who can help with the many duties an administrator or executor must legally fulfill.

-Keep a detailed record of all activities as administrator.
+- Keep a detailed record of all activities as an administrator.

 There can be complications involved in completing these tasks.
 Monies from the estate could be used to pay for the services of an estate or probate attorney.
-In the state of Ohio, the administrator may accept a reasonable payment for the hours it may require to competently finish the job.
+In the state of Ohio, the administrator may accept a reasonable payment for the hours it may require to finish the job competently.

-At Slater & Zurz LLP their estate planning attorneys are very familiar with what is involved in handling an estate after the death of a loved one.
-If you are serving as an executor or administrator for the deceased, there will likely be times when questions come up that you cannot answer.
+At Slater & Zurz LLP, their estate planning attorneys are very familiar with what is involved in handling an estate after the death of a loved one.
+If you serve as an executor or administrator for the deceased, there will likely be times when questions come up that you cannot answer.

 Where can I find Slater & Zurz LLP?

 Slater & Zurz LLP has conveniently located offices in Akron, Columbus, Cleveland, Canton, and Cincinnati, Ohio.
 Arrangements can be made to meet with a Slater & Zurz Probate attorney in other locations throughout Ohio if that is more accommodating.